sarahbutt/srecon-26-amer/README.md

     background-color: #D96A39 !important;
     background-image: linear-gradient(120deg, #D96A39, #ED9C3B) !important;
   }

+  /* Make sure the title in the orange banner is white */ .project-name, .project-tagline {
+    color: #FFFFFF !important;
+  }

   /* Make sure all headings in the text are crisp white */ .main-content h1,